mapbender/mapbender-documentation/en/development/conventions.rst

 * variable names / way of coding
 * Code documentation
 * trans convention - where to put translation

-* document the x steps on the way to a new functionality
+* **document** the steps on the way to a new functionality
     * define the topic
     * create a ticket
     * create a workflow
     * discuss the workflow with the core team and find a final solution
     * do the programming
     * insert License
     * test
     * documentation in mapbender-documentation --> rst
     * close the ticket
 * where to put a module/element
 * naming vor files (referred to symfony convention)